Dean Forest Act 1667

 The Dean Forest Act 1667 (19 & 20 Cha.
 2. c.
 8), sometimes called the Dean Forest (Reafforestation) Act 1667, the Dean Forest (Reafforestation) Act 1668, the Dean Reafforestation Act, (Note: Some sources hyphenate the word "Re-afforestation" in these popular names.) or the Forest of Dean Act 1668, was an act of the Parliament of England, concerning the Forest of Dean.

-Susbequent developments
+Subsequent developments

 The whole act, so far as unrepealed, was repealed by section 1(4) of, and the schedule to, the Wild Creatures and Forest Laws Act 1971.
 Section 1(6) of that act provides that, notwithstanding the repeal, by section 1 of that act, of the act, the verderers in the Forest of Dean shall continue to be elected and hold office as at the passing of the Wild Creatures and Forest Laws Act 1971.

 Cyril Hart said that the Dean Forest Act 1667 is "important".

 Walkley v Fox (1914) was decided under this act.